 What are the primary challenges in using blockchain in accounting

-There are also some challenges that Blockchain poses for accountants and bookkeepers:
+There are also some challenges that Blockchain applications poses:

 - It can be challenging to understand how Blockchain works.

 - Because Blockchain is still in its early stages, there are not yet many established standards for how to use it.
 This can make it difficult for accountants and bookkeepers to know how to correctly record and track blockchain transactions.

 - Because Blockchain is decentralized, it can be challenging to keep track of all the different transactions that are taking place on the network.